Enhancing Inverse Problem Solutions with Accurate Surrogate Simulators and Promising Candidates: Experiments

 In most cases, the NA method performed slightly better than the NeuLag method.
 The NeuLag method optimizes solutions within certain ranges owing to the addition of noise, whereas the NA method optimizes at a point.
 Therefore, it is believed that the NA method slightly outperformed the NeuLag method in these constrained tasks, where the optimal areas were narrower than those in the non-constrained tasks.

 Because this experiment does not directly reflect a real-world problem, no further discussions on the accuracy are possible.
-However, because it shows lower resimulation errors than some previous studies, we expect that the NA and NeuLag methods have a high potential for solving optimization problems with soft or hard constraints.
+However, because it exhibits smaller resimulation errors than some previous methods, such as TD, INN, and MDN, as shown in Table \ref{tbl:constraint}, we expect that the NA and NeuLag methods have a high potential for solving optimization problems with soft or hard constraints.